 - COA e-newsletter provides a monthly snapshot of new programs and major events in Central Florida, emerging research and reports released nationally as well as interesting articles in the media.
 A weekly e-newsletter features fliers from providers on events and programming.
 Sign up for one or for both! - Fraud Prevention Resource Guide provides information on protecting oneself from scams, fraud and deceptive practices as well as information on local, state and national resources that are available to individuals who suspect fraud has occurred. - LIFE Information for Elders is a monthly seminar series where experts present information and resources on different aging topics. - Senior sensitivity training is offered to community groups and local businesses.
-This 90minute "hands-on" class enables attendees to experience the visual, audio and movement challenges that may occur as one ages.
+This 90-minute "hands-on" class enables attendees to experience the visual, audio and movement challenges that may occur as one ages. - The Elder Ambassador Program is a volunteer outreach effort on increasing awareness of elder service and opportunities in Central Florida.